0n0w1c/electric-grid/readme.md

 *Limitations:*
 Transformator circuit conditions and copper wiring are not included in blueprints.

-*Known Issues:*
-Quality prior to Factorio 2.0.29 adds a supply area to poles intended to have zero supply area (medium, big and huge).

 *Recommended Mod:*
 [No More Quality](https://mods.factorio.com/mod/no-more-quality) - Hides the Quality mechanic, resolves the issue with transmission only poles.